warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

   **[Skip to Product Reviews](https://gamingtechies.com/best-motherboard-for-i7-4790k/#1-msi-atx-ddr3-2600-lga-1150)**
 buyingGuideHead: Quick Shopping Tips!
 buyingGuide: >-
-  Even if you know which motherboards suit best your **i7 4790K**, you must still have considered a lot of things that make up a motherboard great in its existence.
-These things will help you know which motherboard should you actually buy and whether it will suit your processor or not.
+  Even if you know which motherboards suit your i7 4790K best, you must still have considered many things that make up a motherboard great in its existence.
+  These things will help you know which motherboard should you buy and whether it will suit your processor or not.

-  Following are some things that we consider you must know about the motherboard that you are going to buy for **i7 4790K**.
+  We consider the following things you must know about the motherboard you will buy for i7 4790K.

   ### SATA Ports /SATA Connectors

-  This is probably the first and most important thing that you must need to consider while buying a motherboard.
-You must always have a look at how many **[SATA ports](https://www.digitaltrends.com/computing/what-is-sata/)** or SATA connectors does the motherboard supports.
-The number of SATA port determine the quality of connection for the storage devices you will have.
+  This is probably the first and most important thing you must consider while buying a motherboard.
+You must always look at how many SATA ports or SATA connectors the motherboard supports.
+In every buyer's guide SATA ports determine the connection quality for the storage devices you will have.

-  You must consider a compatible motherboard that comes with all the SATA ports that support the connectivity for drives: including SSDs and others that you have already installed in your processor.
+  You must consider a compatible motherboard with all the SATA ports that support the connectivity for drives: including SSDs and others that you have already installed in your processor.

-  ### **Form Factor**
+  ### Form Factor

-  Form factor is the thing which tells you how your motherboard is built.
+  The form factor is the thing that tells you how your motherboard is built.
 It involves all the specifications like shape, power supply, shape, size, mounting holes, and the overall layout.
 It would be best if you buy an **[ATX Form Factor.](https://en.wikipedia.org/wiki/ATX)**

-  ATX form factor allows you to have more PCIe lanes and are best for multi GPU systems.
-Moreover, it can accommodate greater RAM slots also and can help your system perform with greater efficiency, even while running high RAM-intensive applications.
+  ATX form factor allows more PCIe lanes and is best for multi GPU systems.
+Moreover, it can also accommodate greater RAM slots and help your system perform with greater efficiency, even while running high RAM-intensive applications.
+Similarly, if you plan a compact build, a micro ATX motherboard is best for you.

   ### PCI Slots

   This is another factor that we suggest you have a must look at in a motherboard.
 We suggest you consider a motherboard that comes with **[PCI slots](https://www.techopedia.com/definition/8816/pci-slot)** to meet all your requirements easily.
-These ports are also known as expansion slots and are commonly used to connect the expansion cards within the motherboard.
+These ports are also known as more expansion slots and are commonly used to connect the expansion cards within the motherboard.

   These expansion slots help your system to deliver efficient performance depending upon the type of your **[PC usage](https://gamingtechies.com/how-to-reduce-cpu-usage-while-gaming/)**, including office work or gaming.

   ### Random Access Memory Slots

-  The next thing that you will have to consider in a motherboard is the type and also the number of memory slots that it offers.
-We suggest you have a motherboard that usually comes with **16 GB** or more RAM regardless of the type of processor you are using for your daily use.
+  The next thing you will have to consider in a motherboard is the type and the number of memory slots it offers.
+We suggest you have a decent motherboard with a dual channel memory architecture to install 16 GB or more RAM to enjoy gaming and work on the same PC.

-  Greater the memory slots better the performance of your system, and hence the enhanced PC usage experience.
+  Greater memory slots better the performance of your system, and hence the enhanced PC usage experience.

-  Whether you enjoy spending your time in playing games, or doing some other heavy duty work, your PC with greater RAM slots will be ever ready to handle everything.
+  Whether you enjoy spending your time playing games or doing some other heavy-duty work, your PC with greater RAM slots will be ever ready to handle everything.

-  Not only will it improve your experience but will keep you at ease and feel fresh during all the time of your usage.
+  Not only will it improve your experience, but it will keep you at ease and feel fresh during all the time of your usage.

   ### Processor Socket

   Then, you must also not ignore the Processor Socket in a motherboard.
-For Intel processors like **i7 4790K**, buying a motherboard with an **[LGA socket](https://en.wikipedia.org/wiki/Land_grid_array)** is the best choice.
+For Intel processors like i7 4790K, buying a motherboard with an **[LGA socket](https://en.wikipedia.org/wiki/Land_grid_array)** is the best choice.

-  So, these were some most important things that we suggest you to must consider in a motherboard.
-If you never ignore to look out for these things in the motherboard that you are buying for your **intel core i7 4790K**, we bet that you are unlikely to go wrong with your decision.
+  So, these were some most important things that we suggest you consider in a motherboard.
+If you never ignore looking out for these things in the motherboard you are buying for your intel **core i7 4790K**, we bet that you are unlikely to go wrong with your decision.
 product_Summary: Best Motherboard for i7 4790k - Summary
 product_Mheading: Best Motherboard for i7 4790k Reviews
 the_products: